theOGognf/rl8/README.rst

 ---------------------------

 Swap to the recurrent flavor of the trainer (or algorithm) interface to train a recurrent model and policy.
-The recurrent interfaces use canned and default recurrent models depending on the environment's observation and action specs.

 .. code:: python